28 January 2009

 Yesterday I received some mail from a very special someone who has been reading the blog since the start.
 Her finger is on the pulse, and for that I'm most pleased.
 Pleased because she sent me one of the best things I've ever had the pleasure of reading.
 So simple, but it falls straight into line with pretty much everything I feel as an advocate.
 To say that I was impressed would be well, you know.

-Lee Wei Ling who is the daughter of Lee Kuan Yew who was the first Prime Minister of the Republic of Singapore from 1959 to 1990.
+My dear reader introduced me to Lee Wei Ling who is the daughter of Lee Kuan Yew who was the first Prime Minister of the Republic of Singapore from 1959 to 1990.
 Her essay is very fast forward with no hint of malcontent.

 You only have to read his daughters symphony of words to see for yourself, that what I've been saying is in fact very true.

-never falls far from the tree.
+The fruit never falls far from the tree.

 Please read and see for yourself, that there really are two ways of looking at things.
 I much prefer hers, because she actually taught me some things.